 - College of Graduate Studies and Research

 - Waldron College of Health and Human Services

 The MSW Program suggests all Standard program applications be completed by March 1, 2016, for fullest consideration.
 Applications will be reviewed until programs are filled.

-The deadline for submission of application materials for all Advanced Standing applicants is January 31, 2016.
+The deadline for receipt of Advanced Standing applications is January 31, 2016.